-early 14c., "something one can be accused of, a fault, blemish;" mid-14c., "false accusation, malicious charge; accusation of wrong-doing," also "act of laying claim" (to something), from Anglo-French chalenge, Old French chalonge "calumny, slander; demand, opposition," in legal use, "accusation, claim, dispute," from Anglo-French chalengier, Old French chalongier "to accuse, to dispute" (see challenge (v.)).
-Accusatory connotations died out 17c.
-Meanings "an objection" in law, etc.; "a calling to fight" are from mid-15c.
-Meaning "difficult task" is from 1954.
+early 14c., chalenge, "something one can be accused of, a fault, blemish;" mid-14c., "false accusation, malicious charge; accusation of wrong-doing," also "act of laying claim" (to something), from Anglo-French chalenge, Old French chalonge "calumny, slander; demand, opposition," in legal use, "accusation, claim, dispute," from Anglo-French chalengier, Old French chalongier "to accuse, to dispute" (see challenge (v.)).
+The accusatory connotations faded 17c.
+The meanings "an objection" in law, etc.; "a calling to fight" are from mid-15c.
+The sense of "difficult task" is by 1954.

 c.
 1200, "to rebuke," from Old French chalongier "complain, protest; haggle, quibble," from Vulgar Latin *calumniare "to accuse falsely," from Latin calumniari "to accuse falsely, misrepresent, slander," from calumnia "trickery" (see calumny).

 From late 13c. as "to object to, take exception to;" c.
 1300 as "to accuse," especially "to accuse falsely," also "to call to account;" late 14c. as "to call to fight."
 Also used in Middle English with a sense of "claim, take to oneself."
 Related: Challenged; challenging.